-- 1. The Los Angeles County Flood Control District is implementing a multimedia, anti-littering outreach campaign in the Ballona Creek watershed to help reduce the pollutants that enter the creek.
+- The Los Angeles County Flood Control District (District) is implementing a multimedia, anti-littering outreach campaign in the Ballona Creek watershed to help reduce the pollutants that enter the creek.
 The campaign's primary objective is to increase the awareness and knowledge of the residents in the watershed through multi-platform public outreach which includes billboards, digital ads, transit stops, and brochures.
-The media campaign will be implemented from June through August 2019. - 2.
+The campaign was launched in June 2019 and is expected to be completed in September 2019.
+The campaign is estimated to have garnered approximately 13 million impressions.
+The District may expand these efforts Countywide in the near future. - 2.
 Public Works continues to meet and work collaboratively with non-governmental organizations, such as OurWaterLA, a coalition of environmental groups which includes, among others, LA Waterkeeper, Natural Resources Defense Council, Heal the Bay, Nature for All, and Treepeople, to discuss and identify stormwater project objectives, ideas, and priorities.
-A recent meeting provided a forum for the County to share progress of current stormwater capture projects and for the coalition to identify its priorities of incorporating nature-based solutions that could enhance its multi-benefit aspects.
-Recurring meetings and project tours will be scheduled to offer project updates, provide a framework for sharing ideas, and strengthen relationships among public stakeholders of these projects. - 3.
-Public Works is providing technical assistance to the Woolsey Fire communities of Malibou Lake and Seminole Hot Springs in their efforts to restore their recreational lakes. - 4.
-In May, Public Works participated in the Peer to Peer 2019 Water Conservation Conference hosted by California Water Efficiency Partnership (CALWEP).
-The conference covered training topics such as new state mandates and framework, ways to develop effective water conservation programs, and investing in public outreach.
-Public Works collaborated with other attendees and shared information about its water conservation programs with the other 170 participants. - 5.
+A recent meeting provided a forum for the County to share its efforts and progress with incorporating nature-based solutions in its current suite of stormwater projects.
+The NGOs have provided valuable information on incorporating best available science and engineering practices in reaching such nature-based solutions, as well as creative ideas on community outreach.
+Bi-monthly meetings will be scheduled to continue this conversation, to offer project updates, and to strengthen relationships among public stakeholders of these projects. - 3.
+Public Works continues to provide technical assistance to the Woolsey Fire communities of Malibou Lake and Seminole Springs in their efforts to restore their recreational lakes. - 4.
+The Los Angeles County Waterworks Districts (LACWD) sponsored a booth at the annual Antelope Valley Fair from August 16-25, 2019 on behalf of Public Works, providing visitors with information on water conservation programs, infrastructure improvement projects, education, and promotional items. - 5.
 Public Works has initiated the update of the County's Floodplain Management Plan, which is an overall strategy of programs (including a Program of Public Information), projects, and measures aimed at reducing the adverse impacts of flood hazards on the community.
 The FMP identifies and addresses the impacts caused by flood hazards and provides specific mitigation measures to help protect the properties and their occupants.
 To guide the development of the FMP update, Public Works is forming a Steering Committee comprised of representatives from local government, non-profit groups, businesses, and members of the general public.
-The FMP update is anticipated to be completed in Fall 2020.
+The FMP update is anticipated to be completed in Fall 2020. - 6.
+Public Works continues to build strategic relationships with its peers in floodplain management.
+In September 2019, Public Works gave a presentation at the Floodplain Management Association's 2019 Annual Conference on Public Works' collaborative, multi-pronged response to floodplain management issues arising from the 2018 Woolsey Fire. - 7.
+Public Works continues to reach out to our community through recent summer events such as Parks After Dark at local County parks to inform local residents of stormwater capture and green street projects that will be constructed in their neighborhood.
+Through the use of visual project boards, interactive models and sample materials, and multilingual staff, project concepts are conveyed to our residents in a casual and easy-to-understand conversation that encourages the flow of ideas and concerns.
+In addition, Public Works engineers continue to participate in the STEM (Science, Technology, Engineering, and Math) Program at local schools by incorporating these concepts into real-world, public works projects.
+The program inspires students to think and learn using these concepts in a cohesive manner, bringing their understanding to their families at home, and inspiring careers in these industries.